couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-replication.markdown

 #### Parameterized Filters

 Filter functions can be made more general-purpose by taking parameters.
-For example, a filter could pass documents whose `"owner"` property has a particular value, allowing the user name to be specified by the replication.
+For example, a filter could approve documents whose `"owner"` property has a particular value, allowing the user name to be specified by the replication.
 That way there doesn't have to be a separate filter for every user.

-To specify parameters, call `setFilterParams` on the `Replication` object.
-Its value is a dictionary that maps parameter names to values.
+To specify parameters, call `setFilterParams()` on the `Replication` object.
+The filter parameters object is a dictionary that maps parameter names to values.
 The dictionary must be JSON-compatible, so the values can be any type allowed by JSON.

-Couchbase Lite filter blocks get the parameters in a `params` map object passed to the block.
+Couchbase Lite filter blocks get the parameters in a map object named `params` that is passed into the block.

 #### Deleting documents with Filtered Replications